 Future plans for the project this year include five further outreach visits and two training workshops to be held in Lailenpi.
 Despite the current situation in Myanmar our work is continuing, although planned outreach visits have currently been put on hold until we can assess the situation and consider our best strategy for continuing to deliver services on the ground safely.

-A collection of beneficiary stories from previous outreach visits can be found here and if you would like to view more photos from the project, check out our Flickr album here.
+A collection of beneficiary stories from previous outreach visits can be found here.

 View all the latest news